Part 2

 In part 1 we managed to setup networking configuration to enable routing traffic from outside of the cluster to a container inside a pod.
 In Part 2 we'll focus on communication between pods.

-Kubernetes includes a DNS service so communication between pods and containers in Kubernetes is pretty simillar as it was with containers in Docker compose.
+Kubernetes includes a DNS service so communication between pods and containers in Kubernetes is pretty similar as it was with containers in Docker compose.
 Containers in a pod share the network.
 As such every other container inside a pod is accessible from localhost.
 For communication between Pods a Service is used as they expose the Pods as a network service.

 The following service, taken from an exercise in last part, creates a cluster-internal IP which will enable other pods in the cluster to access the port 3000 of todo-backend application in http://todo-backend-svc:2345.